top of page

 Hi!
 Welcome to my website!
 I'm Alyssa 😊

-I am passionate about workplace safety in my PhD studies and my personal life.
+I am passionate about workplace safety in my research and my personal life.
 This passion developed from my dad's tragic death in a workplace safety incident when I was 11 years old.
-If you would like to read more about my story, please visit my about page.
+If you want to read more about my story, please visit my About page.

-Through this site, I want to promote my own knowledge on safety at work that I have gained from my personal experiences and my research (see publications and research pages).
-Also visit my blog where I will be sharing workplace safety insights from existing research as well as my own!
+On this site, I share knowledge on safety at work that I have gained from my personal experiences and research (see publications and research pages).
+Also, visit my blog, where I share workplace safety insights from research.

 If you would like to contact me directly to chat and learn more or collaborate, please fill out the contact form at the bottom of this page.
 Alternatively, you can contact me via email or social media (i.e., LinkedIn, Twitter, or Facebook).